pierrediedhiou/cybersecurity-journey/glossary.md

 exhausting resources and making it unavailable to legitimate users
 - **Destination Address** — In a firewall rule, the IP address of the machine that would receive the traffic
+- **Debugging** — The process of identifying errors in code, understanding why they occur and correcting them to prevent future issues.
+Used in malware analysis to trace execution flow
+- **Decompiler** — A tool that converts compiled machine code or bytecode back into a higher-level programming language like C or Python, making it easier to understand what a program does
+- **Disassembler** — A tool that converts compiled binary machine code into assembly language instructions for analysis.
+Used in reverse engineering to understand how a program works at a low level
+- **Dynamic Analysis** — Analyzing a file by actually executing it in a controlled environment and observing its behavior in real time (ex: network connections, file changes, registry modifications)
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system